bhhnguyen/bhhnguyen.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /
 description: I'm Benji Nguyen, and I'm an avid puzzle enthusiast with over ten years of experience solving and designing puzzles.
+Here are some of my projects.
 nav: true
 nav_order: 1
-display_categories: [Puzzles, Misc.]
+display_categories: [Puzzles]
 horizontal: false
 ---

+I specialize in <a href="https://en.wikipedia.org/wiki/Puzzle_hunt">puzzlehunt</a> style puzzles, which are effectively problems where the challenge is to determine what the rules are so you can derive an answer.

 <!-- pages/projects.md -->
 <div class="projects">